Sonia Livingstone: New media and children's online presence

-Selected research projects
+Notable projects

 Digital Futures Commission

-As part of her association with the 5Rights Foundation, Livingstone led the 'Digital Futures Commission,' an initiative aiming to place 'children's interests at the centre of the design of the digital world.'
-Its main focus areas included ‘play’ i.e. play in the digital and offline worlds, education (including work on the impact of EdTech), and innovation for digital design that impacts children.
-Since 2020, the commission’s work has been to drive ‘real world change for children and young people,’ and this intention is reflected in the make-up of the commissioners, the list of which includes academics and leaders from The University of Leeds, The Alan Turing Institute, The Lego Group, EY, and the BBC.
+In association with the 5Rights Foundation, Livingstone led the Digital Futures Commission, a research collaboration aiming to inform the design of digital infrastructure around children's needs and interests.
+The initiative focused on three main themes: free play in a digital world, education data (including data produced by applications of education technology), and digital design that respects children's rights.
+The collaboration included researchers and representatives from the London School of Economics and Political Science (LSE), the University of Leeds, the Alan Turing Institute, The Lego Group, EY, and the BBC, among others.
+The project wrapped up in 2023.

-Toddlers and Tablets: Exploring the risks and benefits 0-5s face online
+Toddlers and Tablets

-Between 2015 and 2018, Livingstone worked as a co-investigator in a research project about the increasing use of smart devices, such as 'iPads, tablets and smartphones' by 'infants, toddlers and pre-schoolers.'
-Funded by the Australian Research Council, the project ‘investigated family practices and attitudes around very young children’s internet use in Australia and the United Kingdom’ and provided recommendations for policymakers and parents of children under 5.
+Between 2015 and 2018, Livingstone worked as a co-investigator in a research project about the increasing use of smart devices by children under the age of 5.
+Funded by the Australian Research Council, the project investigated 'family practices and attitudes around very young children’s internet use' in Australia and the United Kingdom, and provided recommendations for policymakers and parents of children under 5.

 The Class

-Livingstone directed ‘The Class’ a research project that examines the emerging mix of on- and offline experiences in teenagers’ daily learning lives.
+Livingstone directed 'The Class', a research project that examines on and offline experiences in teenagers’ learning.
 The Class was part of the MacArthur Foundation-funded Connected Learning Research Network.
-A namesake book on the study with Julian Sefton-Green was published in 2016.
+A namesake book on the study was published in 2016.

-UK Children Go Online: Emerging Opportunities and Dangers
+UK Children Go Online

-The project investigated 9- to 19-year-olds' use of the Internet through qualitative interviews with children and parents.
-Accounting for age, socio-economic background, gender and other demographics, the study aimed to understand issues around (i) Internet access; (ii) the nature of Internet use; (iii) inequalities and the digital divide; (iv) education, learning and literacy; (v) communication; (vi) participation; (vii) various risks of associated with the Internet and balancing these; and (viii) regulating the Internet at home.
+The project investigated 9 to 19-year-olds' use of the Internet through qualitative interviews with children and parents.
+Accounting for age, socio-economic background, gender and other demographics, the study aimed to understand issues around Internet use, the digital divide, and the Internet's impact on learning, literacy, communication, and participation.

 EU Kids Online I, II & III

-Livingstone founded the EU Kids Online project, (2006-2009) which, in the European context focuses on cultural, contextual and risk issues in children's safe use of the Internet and new media which was funded by the European Commission Safer Internet Programme.
+Livingstone founded the EU Kids Online project, which focused on cultural, contextual, and risk issues in children's use of the Internet and new media.
+The project, which ran from 2006 to 2009, was funded by the European Commission Safer Internet Programme.

-EU Kids Online II was the follow-up project which ran from 2009 to 2011.
-EU Kids Online III is the final follow-up project which ran from 2011 to 2014 and expanded to 33 countries.
+Follow-up projects ran from 2009 to 2011, and 2011 to 2014.
+By the final project, EU Kids Online III, the project had expanded to 33 countries.

+Digital Futures for Children centre

+Since October 2023, Livingstone has been the director of the Digital Futures for Children centre (DFC).
+DFC is a joint research centre of the 5Rights Foundation and the London School of Economics and Political Science and builds on their previous work in the Digital Futures Commission.
+The UN Committee on the Rights of the Child’s General comment No. 25 serves as the framework of the research centre.
+The DFC's stated aims include conducting research on children's rights in the digital environment, providing an evidence base for advocacy, and amplifying children's voices so they are represented in research, policy, and practice.